Nags Head NC - The Ultimate Visitors Guide

 Seaside Art Gallery

-Located at milepost 11 on beach road, the Seaside Art Gallery is a wonderful place to view and purchase one-of-a-kind artwork pieces.
+Located at milepost 11 on beach road, the Seaside Art Gallery is a beautiful place to view and purchase one-of-a-kind artwork pieces.
 Unique paintings and drawings line the gallery walls from local and international artists.

 Bodie Island Lighthouse

 With its distinct black and white stripes, this iconic structure can be spotted from miles away.
 Bodie Island Lighthouse is visited by tens of thousands of vacationers each year and is an absolute must-see if you haven't seen it already.